Ultimate Richmond Real Estate Investing Guide for 2026

 Housing

-In the rental property market, the median gross rent in Richmond is .
-Median gross rent across the state is , with a US gross median of .
+In the lease market, the median gross rent in Richmond is .
+The statewide median is , and the median gross rent in the country is .

-The combined occupancy percentage for single-family units and apartments in Richmond is , at the same time the vacancy percentage for these properties is .
+The percentage of occupied homes and apartments in Richmond is , and the percentage of vacant homes and multi-family units is .

 Housing Quick Stats